Coral reef: Atoll

 Atolls or atoll reefs are a more or less circular or continuous barrier reef that extends all the way around a lagoon without a central island.
 They are usually formed from fringing reefs around volcanic islands.
 Over time, the island erodes away and sinks below sea level.
 Atolls may also be formed by the sinking of the seabed or rising of the sea level.
-A ring of reefs results, which enclose a lagoon.
-Atolls are numerous in the South Pacific, where they usually occur in mid-ocean, for example, in the Caroline Islands, the Cook Islands, French Polynesia, the Marshall Islands and Micronesia.
+A ring of reefs results, which encloses a lagoon.
+Atolls are numerous in the South Pacific, where they usually occur in mid-ocean, for example, in the Caroline Islands, the Cook Islands, French Polynesia, the Marshall Islands, and Micronesia.

-Atolls are found in the Indian Ocean, for example, in the Maldives, the Chagos Islands, the Seychelles and around Cocos Island.
-The entire Maldives consist of 26 atolls.
+Atolls are found in the Indian Ocean, for example, in the Maldives, the Chagos Islands, the Seychelles, and around Cocos Island.
+The entire Maldives consists of 26 atolls.